The Noisy Room

 83% of Americans support a constitutional amendment to limit money in politics.
 81% are concerned about the influence of money on elections, including 78% of Republicans and 90% of Democrats.
 75% say unlimited spending weakens democracy.
 Only 15% believe unlimited political spending is protected free speech.

-And yet nothing changes, because everyone assumes the other side is fine with it.
+And yet, very little changes, largely because everyone assumes the other side is fine with it.
 The feed is full of people defending their team's donors and attacking the other team's.
-It looks like a 50/50 war.
-It's not.
-It's an 80%+ consensus that can't see itself.
+It might look like a 50/50 partisan battle, but it's not.
+It's a majority consensus that cannot see itself.

 @real_talk_politics · 2h